 Warrants

-While rights protect existing shareholders from dilution, warrants serve a completely different purpose; they make other securities more attractive to buyers.
+While rights protect existing shareholders from dilution, warrants serve a completely different purpose.
+They're attached to a bond or preferred stock offering as a bonus, making that bond or preferred stock more attractive to buyers.

 What Are Warrants?